Home View

 Adding Widgets

 Click Add Widget to open the widget picker.
+Search by widget name, description, category, or type, or browse the grouped catalogue.
 Existing widgets appear dimmed so you can see what is already part of the layout.

 Arranging Widgets